JjGesulgon/csv-import/README.md

 * [Setup](#setup)

 ## General info
-The Main Purpose of this project is to demonstrate importing of a CSV file then reading and showing its headers on screen.
+The Main Purpose of this project is to demonstrate uploading of a CSV file then reading and showing its data on screen.

 ## Technologies
 Project is created with: